steg0/tabletool/src/main/resources/README.txt

 The tool loads and saves text files, which can contain CSV result sections marked up with a special comment syntax.
 These are shown as table widgets when opening such a file, to provide a way to carry over results in a pretty way from one session to the next.
 LOB information will not be part of this format, however.

-The files can start with the string "-- connect ", followed by one of the connection names from the property file, enabling the menu item Connection > Open to directly select that connection for the notebook.
-Such lines can also occur anywhere within the notebook; they are taken into account if they currently hold the input focus.
+Focused lines that start with the string "-- connect ", followed by one of the connection names from the property file, enable the menu item Connection > Open, or a submit command, to directly select that connection for the notebook.

 ▶ Actions in a notebook